 So, I was excited to go visit her in her in what I was told was her “real home” — her “gingerbread home.”
 I thought it was fabulous that she not only worked in a gingerbread house, but that she got to live in one, too!

 Once we got to her home, however, and she opened the door to welcome us in, I was immediately surprised.
 Then confused, and finally, sorely disappointed.

 I wasn’t disappointed because her rooftop wasn’t decorated with pretend pink icing, like the gingerbread house at Christmas Town was.
 I knew that pretend gingerbread houses were different from real ones, and I thought her real house was very pretty, and I could imagine that once the snow fell on the rooftop, the house would look very much like a beautiful gingerbread house.

 But I was surprised, confused, and disappointed because she didn’t look like the person who I remembered being the “Good Witch.”
-In my mind at that time, she wasn’t the “real” Good Witch, and I felt shy meeting a stranger.
+In my mind at that time, she wasn’t the “real” Good Witch.

 No one said anything to clear up my confusion, however, and my disappointment was ignored.

 In fact, Tom said something like, “You remember her, don’t you?”